aurbac/aws-systems-manager/README.md

 ## Modules

 This workshop is broken up into multiple modules and you can use **N. Virginia, Ohio, Oregon** or **California** Region.
-The module 1 **Preparing the environment and Inventory** is required before proceeding to the next:
+The module 1 **Preparing the environment and Inventory** is required before proceeding to the next.

 1\.
 [Preparing the environment and Inventory](tutorials/preparing-the-environment-and-inventory.md "Preparing the environment and Inventory")